All Episodes

 Well, so why is Nord Stream 2 so significant in your mind?

-And maybe actually before we go there, why don't you tell us what what Nord Stream 2 is?
+And maybe actually before we go there, why don't you tell us what Nord Stream 2 is?

 Sure.

-And what the what President Trump did based on our intelligence collection was he sanctioned Nord Stream 2, he sanctioned the Russian company that was in charge of building it and sanctioned the officials that were tied to it and effectively shut down its construction.
+He sanctioned the Russian company that was in charge of building it and sanctioned the officials that were tied to it and effectively shut down its construction.

-Fast forward to the Biden administration, two weeks ago, three weeks ago, Joe Biden lifted those sanctions against the Russian officials and the Russian company charged with building Nord Stream 2, and now that pipeline's going to be completed, and Russia will be powering Germany and the rest of Europe through that pipeline at the expense of America's national security interest.
+Fast forward to the Biden administration, two weeks ago, three weeks ago, Joe Biden lifted those sanctions against the Russian officials and the Russian company charged with building Nord Stream II.

-Um but maybe kind of to spell it out, what what is the national security threat exactly?
+Well of course Germany is one of the most influential countries in the European Union but maybe kind of to spell it out what is the national security threat exactly?

-So when you build a pipeline like that, you're not just providing energy into Europe through an adversary.
+So when you build a pipeline like that you're not just providing energy into Europe through an adversary.

-Two, they are building an entire infrastructure that goes from Russia into Germany and throughout Europe.
+Two they are building an entire infrastructure that goes from Russia into Germany and throughout Europe.

 That infrastructure is going to be used to collect against American interests and for the benefit of Russian interests.